 San Cristobal is considered for many travelers a great base from where to explore the natural wonders of Chiapas.

 And in fact, there are so many places to visit, that a week won’t be enough.
 There are a few sites that you can explore on your own but for some destinations, it is much more convenient to join a tour, especially if you don’t have much time.

-Tour in Chiapas are cheap and they can reach places where local transportation doesn’t get.
+Tours in Chiapas are cheap and they can reach places where local transportation doesn’t get them.

 Of course, if you have a car, it is totally another story and it’s going to be much easy to reach remote parts of Chiapas.
 Keep in mind that to rent a car you need to go to Tuxtla Gutiérrez as there are no car rentals in San Cristobal de las Casas.